Visit Traffic Alerts for information about road closures, delays and other traffic impacts.

 In preparation for paving, city landscapers will come through the neighborhood and trim the trees, so the milling and paving equipment don’t damage the trees by tearing off the branches.

-City staff will be paving the streets beginning on or around July 1, 2019, weather dependent.
+City staff will begin each years’ paving projects beginning as early as April, but all projects are weather dependent.
 Streets will be milled and prepped for paving, then clean-up and finally hot asphalt paving will commence.
-The city will pave all the cul-de-sacs first and then the main line streets.

 Traffic lanes will be flagged and remain open to local traffic.
 The city will complete the project as quickly as possible and work to minimize inconvenience, but there will be occasional delays.
 Watch for barricades, with work dates, indicating “No Parking.”